-It is impossible to sue your car insurance company when there is a binding arbitration clause.
-If you cannot reach a Progressive settlement, you can either get nothing or agree to arbitration.
+If you cannot reach a mutually agreeable car accident settlement amount, you can either get nothing or agree to arbitration.

 Progressive Arbitration for 3rd-Party Claims

 However, arbitration is often better than going to court and facing lengthy legal proceedings.
-Speak to an experienced personal injury lawyer in a complimentary consultation to see if you are a good case for arbitration or a lawsuit would be best to move your case forward.
+Speak to an experienced car accident lawyer to get a better idea if arbitration or a lawsuit would be best to move your case forward.